 There are five different varieties of gravy listed below.
 Each can be made without flour.
 To make any of these fantastic gravies, simply replace the flour with one of the choices listed above.

 This gravy is popular among vegetarians.
 It’s made with flour and vegetable broth or stock.
-Oil, butter, or margarine are some of the other ingredients in this gravy.
+Oil, butter, or margarine are other ingredients in this gravy.
 To enhance the flavor, you can also add wine.

-As a result, wheat or cornflour is used to thicken all of these types of gravies.
-Some people, however, prefer gravy without flour for personal reasons or health reasons.
+As a result, wheat or cornflour thickens these types of gravies.
+Some people, however, prefer gravy without flour for personal or health reasons.

 Is gravy freezable?